Young Children: Child Development (cont.)

-Where can parents find tips for caring for a young child 6-8 years of age?
+What are tips for parents caring for a young child 6-8 years of age?

 As a reflection of the asynchronous development of motor skills, some 6- to 8-year-old children gradually discover their athletic skills are not keeping up with their peers.
 The natural competitive nature of this age group and their awakening sense of imperfection and vulnerability are underscored on the athletic field.
 While many sport leagues attempt to limit this natural competitive instinct by avoiding keeping score or awarding trophies/medals to all players, many children are frustrated by these adult ploys to "make everyone a winner."
 Better for parents to recognize that their child may not be the best on the team.
 To the child, this may not seem fair.
 Emphasizing the purpose of participation in sports is for enjoyment will help a child establish a healthier attitude and provide an escape valve for such frustration.

 Similar to the sports field, the family home may become a battleground among siblings trying to establish a pecking order.
 Parents often feel they are living in the midst of the biblical story of Cain and Abel.
 For most disputes, parents are most effective by establishing a policy of benign neglect unless significant physical or emotional harm is imminent.
 One successful strategy is to enforce a policy of loss of privilege/activity/computer-TV time for all combatants (regardless of "who started it" or "who's at fault") unless the involved children can successfully resolve the dilemma by themselves.
 While this may seem to be impossible at home, teachers often point out peer resolution of problems being successfully handled on a daily basis during school recess and lunch breaks.